 CHEM 4010 Special Topics in Chemistry (1-3) Topics of contemporary significance not given in-depth coverage in regularly offered courses.
 May be repeated as the topic is changed.
-Prerequisites: CHEM 3500 or CHEM 4531 or consent of instructor.
+Prerequisite: CHEM 3500 or CHEM 4531 or consent of instructor.

 CHEM 4011 Methods of Teaching Physical Science (3) Provides the teacher education candidate with skills and resources for the teaching of science.
 Students will learn a variety of strategies for both laboratory and classroom instruction.
-Prerequisites: Admission to the Teacher Education Program.
+Prerequisite: admission to the Teacher Education Program.

-CHEM 4111 Advanced Inorganic Chemistry (4) An advanced study of inorganic compounds with a focus on the transition elements, current issues and modern laboratory techniques.
-Prerequisites: CHEM 3111; CHEM 4532 or concurrently.
-An additional fee is associated with this course.
+CHEM 4111 Advanced Inorganic Chemistry (3) An advanced study of inorganic compounds with a focus on the transition elements and current issues.
+Prerequisites: CHEM 3111.